NanoComp/meep/doc/docs/FAQ.md

 ### Can Meep simulate time-varying structures?

 Yes.
 The most general method is to re-initialize the material at every timestep by calling `field::set_materials` or `set_materials_from_geometry` in C++, or `simulation.set_materials` in Python.
 However, this is potentially quite slow.
-One alternative is a function [`field::phase_in_material`](Python_User_Interface.md#field-computations) that allows you to linearly interpolate between two precomputed structures, gradually transitioning over a given time period; we hope to have a more general version of this functionality in the future (issue [#207](https://github.com/NanoComp/meep/issues/207)).
+One alternative is a function [`field::phase_in_material`](Python_User_Interface.md#field-computations) that allows you to linearly interpolate between two precomputed structures, gradually transitioning over a given time period; a more general version of this functionality may be enabled in the future (Issue [#207](https://github.com/NanoComp/meep/issues/207)).

 Usage: Subpixel Averaging
 -------------------------